DevBennyturtle/DevBennyturtle/README.md

 - 👋 Hi, I’m @DevBennyturtle
 - 👀 I’m interested in CS and electrical engineering
 - 🌱 I’m currently learning CPU design and working with FPGA's
-- 📫 How to reach me: benr.php@gmail.com
+- 📫 How to reach me: benr.code@gmail.com OR Bennyturtle#2468

+- Current Projects:
+  - DIY Drone Controller
+  - PyAirplay
+  - Arduino in a ODD

 <!---
 DevBennyturtle/DevBennyturtle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.